Fatal Car Accident Caused by Falling Tire From Flatbed Truck

 The Federal Motor Carrier Safety Administration (“FMCSA”) issued new cargo securement rules that took effect in 2004.
 The rules are contained in 29 CFR 393.100 – 393.136. cover all “trucks, truck tractors, semitrailers, full trailers, and pole trailers” Essentially, the federal rules require that all cargo must be immobilized or secured in order to prevent the cargo from shifting, rolling or falling off while in transit.

 In addition to the driver and trucking company, there may be other persons or companies who may be legally responsible for a truck accident involving shifting or falling cargo.
+There are common causes of truck accidents.
 These may include the persons and company who loaded the truck.
+Our Boston rollover accident lawyer will gladly help on how to prepare the case.

 If you or a loved one have been seriously injured in a car accident caused by a truck, you should contact an experienced car accident attorney or Boston truck accident lawyer to discuss your legal right to compensation.